kubesphere/dev-guide/sites/extension-dev-guide/content/en/packaging-and-release/testing/_index.md

 ---
 title: Test Extensions
 weight: 2
-description: "Describe how to publish an extension to the Extension Marketplace and test the extension."
+description: "Describe how to publish an extension to the KubeSphere Marketplace and test the extension."
 ---

 Previously, we have learnt how to develop and package extensions.
 In this section, we will learn how to test published extensions.